 How do you Pre-Pay Gratuities on a Disney Cruise?

-Gratuities are added to your Disney cruise account automatically prior to the end of your cruise as a default.
-It is also possible to pay the suggested tip in advance by contacting either Disney Cruise Line or your travel agent no later than three days before the cruise starts.
+Some Guests like to have everything squared away before they board, and Disney is happy to oblige.
+You may pay the suggested tip in advance by contacting either Disney Cruise Line or your travel agent.
+Just make sure you do so no later than three days before the cruise starts.

 You may give these envelopes directly to the serving team on the last night at dinner or at breakfast on your final morning.
 For your stateroom hostess, you may give the envelope to them in person or leave it in your room.

-Are Tips included at Palo and Remy?
+Are Tips included at Palo, Palo Steakhouse, Remy, or Enchanté?

-Regarding tipping, an 18% gratuity will automatically be applied at dinner at Palo & Remy.
-However, you can also add additional gratuity if you feel that the service warrants it.
-For brunch, tips are included in the dining charge, but you can add gratuity if you desire.
-Ultimately, it’s up to you to decide how much to tip, but remember that the staff greatly appreciates the extra gratuity.
+For other meal periods such as brunch, tips are usually included in the dining charge, but you can add additional gratuity if you desire.
+Ultimately, it's up to you to decide how much to tip, but remember that the staff greatly appreciates the extra gratuity.

 How Does Tipping Work at Bars and Clubs?